Hondo Canyon Trail

-This fairly well maintained section of the Backbone Trail crosses fields of grains and forests of bays, climbing 1500 feet over 3.8 miles.
+This well maintained section of the Backbone Trail crosses fields of grains and forests of bays, climbing 1,550 feet over 3.8 miles.
 The trail passes through a quiet section of the Santa Monica Mountains west of Topanga Canyon.
-There are roads at both ends of the Hondo Trail, so it can be hiked as a one-way with a car shuttle or a 7.6-mile out and back hike without one, with 1,550 feet of elevation change.
+There are roads at both ends of the Hondo Trail, so that it can be hiked as a one-way trek with a car shuttle or a 7.6-mile out and back hike without one, with 1,550 feet of elevation change.
 To make the high point of a hike up Hondo Trail more rewarding, hikers may can continue up the Backbone Trail to either Topanga Lookout or Saddle Peak, extending the hike to 10.6 miles round trip.

 The bottom of the trail is located along Old Topanga Canyon Road 0.4 miles west of Topanga Canyon Blvd.
 Look for the Botts’ dots built into the road, which slow traffic through this area of ample roadside parking.
 Start down the single track leading from the southwest side of the road.
 There is sign posted which reads, “Backbone Trail.”
 Immediately, the trail crosses over a shallow creek where some rock hopping is required.
 On the other side, follow the trail to the right as it climbs up fields of green grasses.
 There is a good chance of seeing deer in this area, and an even better shot of an excellent view down on Topanga and the surroundings.